 Yet in many brokerages, that expectation collides with reality.
 Sometimes inquiries remain unanswered.
 In other cases the callback comes hours later, occasionally even days later.
 And when the call finally happens, it often jumps straight to scheduling a viewing.
 A structured qualification, like questions about financing, purchase timeline, budget, or seriousness of intent, is frequently missing.

-The key shift therefore is not simply technological.
-It is structural.
-Instead of treating the first contact as an ad-hoc activity handled by whichever agent happens to be available, leading brokerages increasingly treat it as part of their operational infrastructure.
-Every new inquiry triggers the same sequence: immediate response, structured information capture, early qualification, and routing into the appropriate next step of the sales process.
+The logical solution is to treat the first interaction with a potential buyer as part of operational infrastructure rather than an ad-hoc task.
+Every new inquiry should follow the same structured sequence: an immediate response, structured capture of key information, early phone-based qualification, and routing into the appropriate next step of the sales process.

 Pluz Solutions